 Early morning — 5:22 AM (according to the timestamp on the file) — October 29, 2015, while drinking my coffee, I came across a public domain picture that begged to have a scene for Halloween written about it.
 I wrote the first piece in about 15 minutes and used that image as a flashfiction scene cover.
 Almost a year later, on October 20, 2016, I revisited it—again with my morning coffee—and wrote the second part.
 In October 2017, 2018, and 2019, I added to the story, which now stands at 7,154 words.
+This Halloween 2020 the story ends with the final episode.

 What you’re about to read is a draft–not edited beyond my self-edit–so bear in mind it’s not had that final polish.